Suor/django-cacheops/README.rst

 Invalidation tries to be granular which means it won't invalidate a queryset that cannot be influenced by added/updated/deleted object judging by query conditions.
-Most of the time this will do what you want, if it won't you can use one of the following:
+Most of the time this will do what you want.
+If it doesn't, you can use one of the following:

 .. code:: python